Certain practices may help support a safe fast. This includes staying hydrated and including enough protein in your meals on the days you eat.

 There is no single way to fast, meaning that the duration of your fast is up to you.

-- The 5:2 Pattern: Restrict your calorie intake for two days per week (500 calories per day for women and 600 for men).
+- 5:2 fasting: Restrict your calorie intake for 2 days per week (500 calories per day for cisgender females and

-- The 6:1 Pattern: This pattern is similar to the 5:2, but there’s only one day of reduced calorie intake instead of two.
+- 6:1 fasting: This pattern is similar to the 5:2, but there’s only 1 day of reduced calorie intake instead of 2 days.

-- The 16:8 Pattern: This pattern involves only consuming food in an eight-hour window and fasting for 16 hours a day, every day of the week.
+- 16:8 fasting: This pattern involves only consuming food in an 8-hour window and fasting for 16 hours a day, every day of the week.

 Most of these regimens advise short fast periods of 8–24 hours.
 However, some people choose to undertake much longer fasts of 48 and even up to 72 hours.

 Longer fast periods increase your risk of problems associated with fasting.
-This includes dehydration, irritability, mood changes, fainting, hunger, a lack of energy and being unable to focus (5, 6, 7).
+This includes dehydration, irritability, mood changes, fainting, hunger, a lack of energy, and being unable to focus (

 The best way to avoid these side effects is to stick to shorter fasting periods of up to 24 hours — especially when you’re just starting out.